clarktrimble/ba-blog/content/blog/ztbus/index.md

 ### Templating

-For programmatic aggs, we'll need a way to generate aggregation queries on the fly for variable date-ranges, etc.
+For programmatic aggregations, we'll need a way to generate aggregation queries on the fly for variable date-ranges, etc.
 Hmmm, perhaps a template will do the job?:

 ```yml